memgraph/memgraph/tests/mgbench/README.md

 Benchmarking different systems is challenging because the setup, environment, queries, workload, and dataset can benefit specific database vendors.
 Each vendor may have a particularly strong use-case scenario.
 This benchmark aims to be neutral and fair to all database vendors.
 Acknowledging some of the current limitations can help understand the issues you might notice:
 1. mgBench measures and tracks just a tiny subset of everything that can be tracked and compared during testing.
 Active benchmarking is strenuous because it requires a lot of time to set up and validate.
 Passive benchmarking is much faster to iterate on but can have a few bugs.
-2. Datasets and queries used for testing are simple.
-Datasets and queries in real-world environments can become quite complex.
-To avoid Cypher specifics, mgBench uses simple queries of different variates.
-Future versions will include more complex datasets and queries.
-3. The scale of the dataset used is miniature for production environments.
+2. The scale of the dataset used is miniature for production environments.
 Production environments can have up to trillions of nodes and edges.
 Query results are not verified or important.
 The queries might return different results, but only the performance is measured, not correctness.
-4. All tests are performed on single-node databases.
+3. All tests are performed on single-node databases.
-5. Architecturally different systems can be set up and measured biasedly.
+4. Architecturally different systems can be set up and measured biasedly.

 ## :wrench: mgBench